wau-zz/poly-trading-bot/strategy_6_structured_products.md

 ## Overview

-PolyMarket binary outcomes can be combined to create synthetic option structures similar to traditional stock options - vertical spreads, straddles, iron condors, calendar spreads, and more.
+PolyMarket binary outcomes can be combined to create synthetic option structures similar to traditional stock options - vertical spreads, straddles, iron condors, and more.
 This strategy exploits options-style pricing inefficiencies without needing a traditional options exchange.

 **The insight:** A $0.50 "YES" share on "Bitcoin > $100k" is functionally equivalent to an at-the-money call option on Bitcoin.
 The markets just don't price it that way yet.

+**Important Caveat:** PolyMarket is NOT a traditional options market.
+Each market resolves independently based on its event.
+You cannot "sell time decay" or "roll positions" like in stock options.
+However, you CAN create multi-leg structures that behave similarly to options spreads.

 ---